Hank Hall: Brightest Day/Birds of Prey

 At the beginning of the Brightest Day event, Hank and Dawn begin working together again as a crime-fighting duo.
 Dawn expresses worries over Hank's increasingly violent demeanor, but he simply brushes off her concerns.
 While stopping an army of powerful teenaged super villains in Gotham City, Hank and Dawn are invited by Zinda Blake to join the Birds of Prey.
 The two are immediately called by Oracle to help Black Canary and Huntress during their battle with a dangerous villainess known as the White Canary.
 Dove attempts to defeat her herself, but is surprised when White Canary is somehow able to dodge her attack and then draw blood from her.
 Hank and Dawn later encounter Deadman who Hank asks to resurrect Don.
-At a crater in Silver City, New Mexico, Deadman attempts to revive Don, only to be prevented from doing so by the Entity.
+In Silver City, New Mexico, Deadman attempts to revive Don, only to be prevented from doing so by the Life Entity.
 As a number of onlookers (including Jackson Hyde) watch the Entity speak to the heroes, it instructs Hank to catch the boomerang that Captain Boomerang will throw at Dove.

-After being injured trying to kill himself because of depression, Hank Hall is sent to a hospital while his teammates plan their next move.
+After being injured by the Penguin, Hank Hall is sent to a hospital while his teammates plan their next move.
 During his hospital stay, Hank has a vision of himself, clad in a White Lantern uniform and talking to Don.
 Just before the dream ends, Don assures his brother that he is at peace.
 Later, Dawn is transported to the Star City forest by the Entity, Hawk unintentionally went with her, but when the "dark avatar" made his presence known, the Entity tells them that they must protect the forest and withstand the ultimate savior, which is Alec Holland.

 It was revealed that Captain Boomerang's mission for throwing the boomerang was to free Hawk as an avatar of war from the Lords of Chaos because his act of saving Dove would have broken their hold on him to be his own self.
-However, he failed to catch the boomerang and instead it was caught by Boston Brand, who ended up dying in the process and used his final act to move his white power ring to Alec Holland and bring back the Swamp Thing to cleanse the Green of Nekron's influence.
+However, he failed to catch the boomerang and instead it was caught by Deadman, who ended up dying in the process and used his final act to move his white power ring to Holland and bring back Swamp Thing to cleanse the Green of Nekron's influence.